scloud19/SECipedia/Linux/Linux Basics/linux_filesystem/linux_filesystem.md

             The kernel has functionality that utilizes RAM to automatically cache blocks read from disk.
                 If a process has to repeatedly access a file, the kernel doesn't have to go to the disk over and over.
                     It reads from the RAM cache and saves time.

+Checking and Repairing Filesystems
+    Filesystems are basically a sophisticated database mechanism

+    fsck MOUNT_POINT || FSTAB_NAME
+        Tool utilized to check a filesystem
+        WARNING
+            Never use this on a mounted FS
+                The kernel may alter the disk as you run the check, which can cause runtime mismatches.
+                    EXCEPTION: Mount / read-only in single-user mode